futuregrid/virtual-cluster/README.md

 Virtual cluster info will be saved in backup file specified in futuregrid configuration file.
-Note: Cluster name should be different as other virtual clusters which had been created if you want to run multiple virtual clusters.
+Note: Cluster name should be different as other virtual clusters which is running if you want to run multiple virtual clusters.
 If you want to use default configure file, you should put this file at ~/.futuregrid/futuregrid.cfg, then argument -f can be omitted